CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 The moment you write some code who's effect could be seen by printing something out, you can run it and print those those things out.
 You'll often catch minor issues early and not need to go on a big hunt for them later.

+It also helps to have your code broken up into functions.
+This allows you to not have to juggle so much in your head at once.
+Once a function has been made and tested, you can sort of "trust" that it works, and treat is just a black box when you use it in other code.
+Fewer things to mentally juggle at once means more mental resources on the bit of code you are currently working on, which hopefully leads to fewer bugs.